Nitin-x2a/Brain_age_prediction_using_EEG_data/README.md

 # Predictions on test data

  Two predictions are made - one from model fitted over EC data, one from model fitted over EO data.
+Refer the **BrainAge_Prediction** notebook

  Since the sliding window was also applied to the test data, we will have multiple predictions for each test subject.

  There were 9 windows extracted per subject from their EC data, and 6 from their EO data.
 So, we average over the 9 predictions to get a single prediction per test subject.
 Similarly, the 6 predictions are averaged for every test subject.